ncatlab/nlab-content/pages/0/3/3/8/18330/content.md

 ### Type theoretic definition

 In type theory, the objects of a category form a general type, rather than a set, which means that categories are not in general strict categories anymore, nor are functors in general strict functors.
+Moreover, there are multiple notions of equality, [[judgmental equality]] and [[homotopy equivalences]]/[[identity types]].

+#### With judgmental equality

+...

+perhaps talk about [[displayed categories]] and the identity-on-objects condition being a literal [[judgmental equality]]

+#### With homotopy equivalences/identity types

-Moreover, the proper of notion of equality between types is not [[bijection]] (as those are limited to sets), but rather [[equivalence in homotopy type theory|type equivalence]]: a function $f:A \to B$ where for all elements $b:B$ the fiber of $f$ at $b$ is a singleton.
+The proper of notion of equality between types is not [[bijection]] (as those are limited to sets), but rather [[equivalence in homotopy type theory|type equivalence]]: a function $f:A \to B$ where for all elements $b:B$ the fiber of $f$ at $b$ is a singleton.
 This suggests the following definition of an identity-on-objects functor:

 \begin{definition}
 An **identity-on-objects [[functor]]** $F: A\to B$ between [[categories]] $A$ and $B$ is a [[functor]] whose underlying object function $F_{ob}: ob(A) \to ob(B)$ is an [[equivalence in homotopy type theory|equivalence of types]] $F_{ob}: ob(A) \simeq ob(B)$.